Travel Updates – February 2021

 Domestic Travel Beyond Maine

 The University of Maine System continues to prohibit university-sponsored domestic travel beyond the State of Maine.
 Any exceptions to this must be approved by the provost or relevant vice chancellor in consultation with the emergency operations team for the respective University (or Law School) with which the traveler is affiliated.
 Risk Management also is available for consultation if needed or desired.
 Such requests will be reviewed based on current CDC and civil authority guidance.

-Any student or employee who undertakes personal travel beyond Maine, including leaving the state at the end of the in-person portion of the fall semester, is also subject to CDC and Maine civil authority quarantine requirements upon their arrival in or return to Maine, which UMS expects to enforce.
+Any student or employee who undertakes personal travel beyond Maine, including leaving the state during the semester, is also subject to CDC and Maine civil authority quarantine requirements upon their arrival in or return to Maine, which UMS expects to enforce.

 Domestic Travel within Maine

-The University also prohibits discretionary or unnecessary university-sponsored travel within Maine until the end of the in-person portion of the fall semester on November 25.
-Reducing travel and avoiding unnecessary travel should be every student and employee’s guide when considering whether to request, authorize, or direct domestic travel within Maine.
+The University also prohibits discretionary or unnecessary university-sponsored travel within Maine.
+Reducing travel and avoiding unnecessary travel should be every student and employee’s guide when considering whether to request, authorize or direct domestic travel within Maine.

 The University understands that for certain work and activities, a physical presence is necessary or greatly advantageous.
 For that reason, travel that is necessary within the State of Maine may be permitted by the respective provost or relevant vice chancellor in accordance with customary protocols.
 Risk Management does not need to be consulted for in-state travel provided no additional related exceptions such as ride sharing are necessary.